-But, gentle massage techniques can also decrease their fear, anxiety and the feeling of isolation, as well as stimulate circulation, bowels and flow of lymph.
+But, gentle massage techniques can also decrease their fear, anxiety and the feeling of isolation.

-Increased circulation and the overall sense of well-being can be invaluable to the client.
+- Increase circulation and the overall sense of well-being that can be invaluable to the client.
 Many older people are in pain, feel sad and depressed or are tired of being alone.

-Caring Touch - They may feel discarded by their family.
+- Provides a Caring Touch - They may feel discarded by their family.
 But, after an hour of attentive and caring touch, they may feel valued again.

-Social Benefits - Studies show that social connections are a key element of good health for older people and isolation is very detrimental to health.
+- Provides Social Benefits - Studies show that social connections are a key element of good health for older people and isolation is very detrimental to health.